North Country National Scenic Trail, MI

 - The public will have permanent access to this section of the trail

-- Greater safety for hikers if the trail can be moved off the highway
+- There is greater safety for hikers with the trail moved off the highway

-- Visitors would trade hiking on the road for a walk through undeveloped woods and fields
+- Visitors trade hiking on the road for a walk through undeveloped woods and fields